This post will inspire your own kitchen design ideas!

 My personal favorite is pairing white oak cabinetry with a bright white countertop.
 Warmth is in direct opposition of the cold all gray kitchen or the sterile white kitchens we are trending away from, so it makes sense we are gravitating towards wood!

 Kitchen Design Idea #3: The Hidden Pantry + Panel Ready Appliances

 Read all about What is a Scullery? (and why it’s your new favorite room in the house) here!

-When we toured new homes in early 2021, we didn’t see as much stainless steel.
+When we toured new homes, we didn’t see as much stainless steel.
 Instead, we saw the trend of hiding appliances and/or hidden pantries in almost every new higher end or luxury build.